aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A cynic is only a frustrated optimist.
+> 🥠 Never wear your best pants when you go to fight for freedom.

 ### Let's play! 🎮